 In the B2B space, the leads you target should have buying power or influence at their companies.
 Unlike in the B2C space, B2B marketers must carefully nurture relationships with key decision-makers. [ii]

 Determining who these decision-makers are and where they spend their time online should be easy if you already have buyer personas for your brand in place.
 If you haven’t developed buyer personas yet, you can download this free template.
 Byer personas will help you get started identifying who your ideal clients are and their relevant characteristics.

 Once you understand who these decision-makers are, you will be better able to determine which social platforms they are on.

 where to post ?

 Different social media networks attract different demographics.
 You should write content appropriate for the network’s audience.
 Start by researching which platforms attract your target audience.
-Then review your social media goals and your brand’s objectives.
+Then review your social media goals and your brand’s objective

 Your focus platform(s) are where your brand’s objectives, target audience, and social media goals meet.